stager0/tanja_tattoo_academy/README.md

 ### III.
 Custom Admin Panel for Mentor

 8.  **Mentor Dashboard**
     * An "at-a-glance" dashboard summarizing the most critical information: pending homework, recent unread messages, and widgets for the highest and lowest student progress.
+All data is aggregated via optimized backend queries for fast loading.

     <details>
     <summary>🖼️ View Screenshots</summary>